The Preppie Murder

 The Preppie Murder is an American television film directed by John Herzfeld, written by Herzfeld and Irv Roud, and starring William Baldwin as Robert Chambers and Lara Flynn Boyle as Jennifer Levin.
 The film aired on ABC in 1989.
 It was based on the events of a murder committed by Robert Chambers, nicknamed the "Preppie Killer".
-The film co-stars Danny Aiello, Joanna Kerns, and William Devane.
+The film co-stars Danny Aiello, Joanna Kerns and William Devane.

 Plot

 The film reenacts Robert Chambers' murder of Jennifer Levin.
-Robert Chambers, a man who attended prep schools on a scholarship, kills Jennifer Levin, who herself was of a privileged background after they leave a trendy Manhattan bar together.
+Chambers, a man who attended prep schools on a scholarship, kills Levin, who herself was of a privileged background after they leave a trendy Manhattan bar together.
 When Detective Mike Sheehan arrests him, Chambers claims that he killed her in self-defense after rough sex got out of hand.
 In the ensuing trial, Chambers' attorney, Jack Litman, attacks Levin's personal history.
 Chambers eventually pleads guilty to a lesser charge of manslaughter.